 After 2 minutes countdown has been carried out, no more interruptions (by raising the hand) are allowed in second start.
+"2" board signal and "1" board signal might be substituted by equivalent signals (i.e. lights or flags).

 The race can be started by start lights, flag or elastic band.
 In case of an elastic band start, all A.B. shall be in a line with approximately the same distance between the front of their A.B. and the elastic band.